key facts about CBD:

 What is CBD?

 You may have heard CBD, or cannabidiol, is some kind of “healthy” version of weed.
 Actually, it’s a chemical compound within the cannabis plant—the other primary compound being THC (tetrahydrocannabinol).
 While THC is the compound responsible for making you feel “high,” CBD is non-psychoactive; its effects mostly have to do with relaxing your body and alleviating pain.
-CBD has also been known to help with anxiety, chronic pain, and a bunch of other physical and mental stuff that a person might want some help with.
+CBD has also been known to help with anxiety, chronic pain, sleep, and a bunch of other physical and mental stuff that a person might want some help with.

 How does CBD work?